Frequently Asked Questions

 Pledging is where you undergo a quarter of learning about the sorority, our history and our inner workings.
 In order to become a Pledge, you must attend at least 3 or the 4 Rush nights and sign up for an interview.
 Interviews are on Friday (and sometimes Saturday as well) of Rush Week.

-A Pledge Mother is an executive board member in the sorority who is elected to guide the pledges through their pledge quarter.
-There are two Pledge Mothers for each Pledge Quarter, and they quite literally become the pledge class's mothers.
+A Pledge Educator is an executive board member in the sorority who is elected to guide the pledges through their pledge quarter.
+There are two Pledge Educators for each Pledge Quarter.
 Their main jobs are to ensure that the pledges know the proper information about the sorority and to mentor the pledges in everything from the pledge process to academics to their personal life.

 Do you have a minimum or maximum number or Pledges needed per quarter?